She Was Found Dead in the Woods. Her Family Doesn’t Buy ‘Suicide’ Claim.

 Initially, the Middlesex County District Attorney’s office labeled Miller’s death as non-suspicious, and Strothers said police privately told the family it was a suicide.
 But now, officials are insisting the investigation is ongoing, saying that no conclusions can be made until after an autopsy has been completed.

-Miller’s family is calling for an independent investigation after they say state and local officials conducted a botched investigation that was initially “swept under the rug” and neglected for weeks in a town that is 86 percent white.
+Miller’s family is now calling for an independent investigation, accusing state and local officials of conducting a botched investigation that was initially “swept under the rug” and neglected for weeks in a town that is 86 percent white.

 “They don’t want us to come in numbers demanding answers.
 They want to cover it up by calling it a suicide,” Ciara Dior, one of Miller’s cousins, said in a Facebook post.
 “Let me tell you something, my family is huge and we don’t play when it comes to our family.
 We won’t stop until we get justice!”